MarcSkovMadsen/awesome-analytics-apps-template/README.md

 - add command to easily add a new app: `invoke app.add my_new_app`
 - add logging
 - improve menu generation to highlight active page
+- Add examples of resources that open in new tab when clicked in the menu.
 - Document FastListTemplate and FastGridTemplate
 - add docs and examples on deployments
 - add more app examples including ipywidgets examples